 Today’s Twitter is a big pivot from what was originally a platform for sharing podcasts.
 Founders Biz Stone and Evan Williams recognized the potential of podcasts to take off in popularity, and wanted to build a platform that revolved around them.
 They were beaten to the market by Apple, which released podcast capability through iTunes that same year, but they refused to give up.

 Stone and Williams engaged in market research to find out what tech users were looking for in social networks.1 They began by using focus groups to find out what Facebook users were dissatisfied with when using the platform.
 They discovered that the number one complaint was that the news feed was too cluttered and difficult to keep up with.
-Using this feedback, they came up with the idea behind Twitter – a streamlined platform for people to share articles, entertainment, news and opinions.
+Using this feedback, they came up with the idea behind Twitter – a streamlined platform for people to share articles, entertainment, news and opinions in 140 characters or less (though this was raised to 280 characters in 2018).

 Disney has established regular “kid-centric” focus groups consisting of preschoolers and young children.
 They accomplished this by partnering with preschools and primary schools near the company headquarters in Los Angeles.
 In exchange, the schools receive donations and the children receive Disney stickers for their participation.2

 The goal of these focus groups is to discover what kind of characters the “toddler-to-kindergartner crowd” likes.
 In addition, Disney also gets feedback about ongoing TV series and opinions on the “after-marketing”, or the sale of Disney-themed toys and videos.
 The children’s reactions and comments about the merchandise provide invaluable help in making marketing decisions.

 Big companies like Kraft Foods have tapped their large pool of employees to create focus groups designed to improve their marketing.
 Like most Americans, employees are well-aware of the Kraft Foods brand (even before becoming workers), giving the company a valuable starting point.
 In the past, employees were encouraged to use Kraft’s own social networking platform, Big Talk Online3, to share in the decision making of the company through moderated group discussions.